TommyTeaVee/red5pro-android-app/README.md

 Follow the instructions found on those pages for either choice.

-**If you choose to install with [Android Studio](http://developer.android.com/sdk/index.html), follow along with the [SETUP-ANDROID-STUDIO](SETUP-ANDROID-STUDIO.md) instructions for importing and building the project.**
+**If you choose to install with [Android Studio](http://developer.android.com/sdk/index.html), follow along with the [Setup Android Studio Project](SETUP-ANDROID-STUDIO.md) instructions for importing and building the project.**

 Building
 ---